Iso Rae: Career

 Museum curator Betty Snowden reviewed the collection of World War I drawings.
 She observed the influence of the post-impressionist movement to which Rae was exposed when first she came to France, and her attention to the regimentation and tensions of camp life.
 Snowden wrote:

 In her drawings she uses black outlines filled with flat areas of colour, a post-impressionist technique reminiscent of some of the French poster artists of the late nineteenth century...The regular patterning of men, tents and buildings in many of the works suggests the control that was imposed by the vast machine of men and modern war.
 In many drawings there is a strong sense of waiting: waiting to move into battle, waiting for the war to end, waiting to be sent home.

 The Australian War Memorial holds eleven of Rae's works, including Cinema Queue, which Snowden described as a "dramatic elevated night scene, with her use of strong glowing light against the deep black of the night, and gouache over pastel used to highlight the glow of lights in the dark.
 The long line of men waiting reflects a general mood of waiting prevalent in the camp – and suggests that here even entertainment is dark and regimented."
+A similarly foreboding work, Night Patrol, is held in the collection of the Art Gallery of New South Wales.

 Rae's mother died in France during the war.
 The sisters remained there until the 1930s, when Hitler's rise to power prompted them to relocate to England, where they settled in St Leonards-on-Sea, in Sussex.
 Rae died on 16 March 1940 at Brighton Mental Hospital in Brighton.

 Legacy

 Reviewers' assessment of Rae's work varied.
 She was criticised for allowing her impressionist style to become extreme and visually distracting from her subjects, but that same approach was seen by another critic as charming, and exhibiting "harmonious colour and vigorous effects".

 Rae is not included in Max Germaine's Dictionary of Women Artists in Australia, Caroline Ambrus's The Ladies' Picture Show, or Helen Topliss's Modernism and Feminism: Australian Women Artists 1900–1940.
 Nevertheless, the secondary market for Rae's works has been relatively strong, with one work selling in 2012 for 10,000 Euros, as against a pre-auction estimate of two-thirds that sum.
-Works by Rae are held in the collections of the National Gallery of Australia, National Gallery of Victoria, and the Australian War Memorial.
-Outside Australia, her work is represented in the Musée du Touquet, just outside Étaples township.